egouldo/EcoConsPreReg/analysis/preregistration_template.md

 measures (Moallemi et al. 2019).
-For example, a model outcome in the top 10th percentile of worst conditions, or some minimum performance threshold for meeting a performance objective, or choosing a decision with the minimum regret or least amount of uncertainty.*
+For example, a model outcome in the top 10th percentile of worst conditions, or some minimum performance threshold for meeting a performance objective, or choosing a decision with the minimum regret or least amount of uncertainty.* To be honest, I don’t know how I might apply this to my work or any future works.
+Maybe I do not have enough knowledge of this type of research to apply it to my basic ecology research.
+But this isn’t to say it’s not important, I just wonder if there’s a way to make this accessible to non-desicion or modelling peeps.
+Like, how would I apply it to the woodland condition analysis?

 ## 1.4 Define candidate actions decisions